Canadian Conners headed to Augusta after winning Texas Open

 Conners, ranked 196th in the world, compiled a crazy, rollercoaster six-under-par 66 that included 10 birdies in the final round at TPC San Antonio.

-He followed four early birdies with four consecutive bogeys on the front nine before storming home with six birdies and three pars to claim his first PGA title.
+He followed four early birdies with four consecutive bogeys on the front nine before storming home with six birdies and three pars to claim his first PGA Tour title.

 The 27-year-old from Ontario was so low on the pecking order that he was not even exempt into the Texas Open.